Narcotic: Narcotic analgesics

 Narcotic analgesics tend to be opioids.
-They bind to opioid receptors which are G-Protein coupled receptors distributed in brain, spinal cord, digestive tract, peripheral neurons.
+They bind to opioid receptors which are G protein-coupled receptors distributed in brain, spinal cord, digestive tract, peripheral neurons.

 Mechanism

-There are three types of opioid receptors: Mu (μ-opioid receptors), delta, and kappa (κ-opioid receptor).
+There are three types of opioid receptors: mu (μ-opioid receptors), delta, and kappa (κ-opioid receptor).
 Endogenous opioids (enkephalins, dynorphin, endorphin) do not bind specifically to any particular opioid receptor.
 Receptor binding of the opioid causes a cascade leading to the channel opening and hyperpolarization of the neuron.
-The opioid receptors have the following channel types: Mu, K+ channel; l Delta, K+ channel; Kappa, Ca2+ channel.
+The opioid receptors have the following channel types: mu, K+ channel; l delta, K+ channel; kappa, Ca2+ channel.
 Hyperpolarization can lead to post-synaptic neural inhibition and presynaptic inhibition of neurotransmitter release.
 Post-synaptic neural inhibition can reduce analgesia and central hyperactivity may reduce its efficacy.

-The mechanism of Kappa receptors is slightly different than Mu and Delta, in that Ca2+ channels close instead of K+ channels, and K+ channels open in mu and delta.
+The mechanism of kappa receptors is slightly different from mu and delta, in that Ca2+ channels close instead of K+ channels, and K+ channels open in mu and delta.